Self-Enhancing Multi-filter Sequence-to-Sequence Model: Multi-filter Network Architecture

-Each of the encoder and decoders is consisting of a bi-directional LSTM.
-Every decoder consists of an dot-product attention mechanism \citep{luong2015effective}.
+Each encoder and decoder consists of a bi-directional Long Short Term Memory (LSTM).
+LSTM falls into the category of recurrent neural networks (RNNs).
+Each LSTM cell has an input and output gate, similar to an RNN cell.
+However, traditional RNNs suffer from gradient exploding or vanishing during backpropagation.
+LSTM resolves this problem by adding a forget gate to control the gradient level.
+Every decoder consists of a dot-product attention mechanism \cite{luong2015effective}.

 The encoder will generate a final hidden state after we feed in the entire input sequence.
 The final hidden states can be viewed as the representations of the input-output pairs.
-We denote the space where the final hidden states lying as $Z$.
-Then, we construct an enhancer and apply it in $Z$ to enhance the qualities of representations.
+We denote the space where the final hidden states lie as $Z$.
+Then, we construct an enhancer and apply it in $Z$ to enhance the qualities of representations: $r_e = T(h|\phi)$.

 The enhancer is a multi-layer perception that transforms the representation $h$ from $Z$ to a new space $Z_T$.
-We name the space $Z_T$ as the latent space.
-The enhanced representation, denoted as $r_e$, is feed as the input of the first decoder cell.
-In addition, the $r_e$ is also feed as the input of the cluster classifier $C$ for cluster assignment.
+We name the space $Z_T$ as the new latent space.
+The enhanced representation, denoted as $r_e$, is fed as the input of the first decoder cell:

+In addition, the $r_e$ is also fed as the input of the cluster classifier $C$ for cluster assignment, which we will discuss in the later section.

-We use a Negative Likelihood Loss to optimize the trainable weights in the encoder-decoder model and the enhancer.
-Let $\overline{y}$ be the output vector sequence of the network and $y$ be the label sequence, we compute the loss as the following:
+We use a Negative Likelihood Loss to optimize the trainable weights $\theta$, $\phi$, and $\psi$.
+Let $\overline{y}$ be the output vector sequence of the network and $y$ be the label sequence. $\overline{y}$ is a sequence of $N$-dimensional probability vectors and $N$ is the dictionary size. $y$ is a sequence of $N$ positive integers.
+We denote the $j^{th}$ index of the $i^{th}$ element in $\overline{y}$ as $\overline{y}_{(i, j)}$.
+Then, we can compute the loss as the following:

-We preserve and fix the encoder and enhancer once the model is converged.
-Then, we remove the dummy decoder.
+After the model is converged, we remove the dummy decoder and only keep the encoder and the enhancer.
+Then, we fix the parameters in the encoder and the enhancer in the following steps.